mnemote/ciril/README.rst

 to reduce signal interference.

-A micro-USB port allows charging the built-in LiPo battery and reflashing the ESP8266 via a serial port converter.
+A micro-USB port allows charging the built-in LiPo battery and reflashing the ESP8266 (for Flobot or NodeMCU) via a serial port converter.

-Sensors include a line-following sensor, ambient light sensor and an ultrasonic range sensor.
+Sensors include a line-following sensor, ambient light sensor and an ultrasonic range sensor (if there's any pins left over, maybe a header)

 A 3D printed shell on the top and bottom of the robot provides protection and physical support.
 The lower shell supports the